deniz-123/deniz-123/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- Studying Computer Science at Bilkent University.
+- Graduate Software Engineer with Computer Science degree from Bilkent University.

 - Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.